RegaladoJesus/C220-Final-Project/README.md

 * Settings menu with mute/unmute for the music and a restart button

 ## Special Focus
 I think my special focus was art and a bit of mechanics.
 I think my effort is a 5.
 I made pretty much every aspect of art in the game.
 I made the image for every item and the background.
 I also made sure that the game felt nice, every time the user interacts with something there is some sort of indicator that shows it worked/you interacted with it.
-The progress throughout the game doesn't feel too hard or too easy in my opinion and had me hooked for a good period during the creation of the game.
+The progress throughout the game doesn't feel too hard or too easy in my opinion and had me hooked for good periods during the creation of the game.
+Many of my friends when testing my game would get hooked as well.

 ## References
 * [Text Font](https://kenney.nl/assets/kenney-fonts)